We had so many talented people graciously providing entertainment for our event this year!

 George has performed in venues such as the Kennedy Center’s Millennium Stage and Concert Hall, Wolf Trap Filene Center with ‘The Piano Guys’, the National Gallery of Art, NOVA’s Rachel M. Schlesinger Hall, Hylton Performing Arts Center, George Mason Center for the Performing Arts, and the Residence of the Ambassador of Colombia.
 Mr. Pekarsky has performed as guest soloist with several orchestras in the past few years including the Manassas Symphony Orchestra, Reston Community Orchestra, Westfield Chamber Orchestra, and the American Youth Philharmonic.
 He is currently pursuing an undergraduate degree in Violin Performance at the Jacobs School of Music at Indiana University under the tutelage of Alexander Kerr.

-During Mardi Bras, tour guide Lynn O’Connell will take us on some short travels through New Orleans – a city filled with history and mystery as well as stellar food!
+During Mardi Bras, tour guide Lynn O’Connell took us on some short travels through New Orleans – a city filled with history and mystery as well as stellar food!

 Lynn has been a tour guide for decades and finds that New Orleans, Charleston & Santa Fe are some of the most popular U.S. spots.
 Locally, she can be found leading walking food tours throughout the metro DC area (yes, who wouldn’t love an afternoon spent walking, hearing history stories, and eating!).